DonovanReyes/azure-virtual-machines/README.md

 <h3>Step 5: Connect to Virtual Machine</h3>

 - First you will need to find the Public IP address of your virtual machine
-   - Select the virtual machhine we created in step and the IP address will be on the right hand side
+   - Select the virtual machhine we created and the IP address will be on the right hand side
    - Copy the IP address

 <p align="center">